Skip to main content

 }

-In order to return a pertinent response to an AI agent, your flow must respond synchronously.
-As a reminder, a synchronous flow will return the results of the last step of the flow to the caller, and must complete its work within 30 seconds.
+Your flow must respond synchronously to return a pertinent response to an AI agent.
+A synchronous flow returns the results of the last step to the caller and must complete its work within 30 seconds.

 Querying for invocation schemas